Make The Invisible...

 Find hidden capacity and get control of your schedule.
 SensrTrx instantly gives you the data needed to deliver on time to customers.

 SensrTrx provides deep visibility into the way the manufacturing floor operates starting on day 1.
 Pre-built dashboards make it easy for anyone to understand.

 SensrTrx provides solutions to Original Equipment Manufacturers (OEMs).
 Monitor machines sitting on customer shop floors.

-SensrTrx is an affordable manufacturing analytics platform designed to collect and display actionable data from the shop floor.
-Our solution helps manufacturers easily deliver more efficient processes, improve quality, and assert greater control of operations.
+SensrTrx is an affordable manufacturing analytics platform designed to collect and display actionable data from machines.
+Our solution helps manufacturers easily deliver more efficient processes, improve manufacturing performance, and assert greater control of operations.
 Using this data, manufacturing businesses can increase machine availability, productivity and quality to directly increase profitability without complex software or the help of IT.

 Quickly identify bottlenecks & other issues that affect performance as they happen

 Track & identify costly downtime and change over issues as they happen in real-time.

 3 Manufacturing Quality Metrics Everyone Should Know It’s important to understand how objectives in manufacturing — like improved quality— can be engineered through better data.
 This all starts by understanding the best manufacturing quality metrics and being able to discern which levers are responsible for moving the needle on this goal.
 Quality is an essential[…]